You are listening to the Sean Hannity Radio Show Podcast.

 And so the first thing is the United States has to stand morally for the fact that there is actually good and evil in the world.

-Uh sometimes that's uncomfortable for people, but it's true.
+Sometimes that's uncomfortable for people, but it's true.

-But John, the reason I wrote this book about democracy is that the way that we've really uh fought evil in the long run is with a better idea than any of them ever had.
+But John, the reason I wrote this book about democracy is that the way that we've really fought evil in the long run is with a better idea than any of them ever had.

-And that was that free peoples, free men and women would be peaceful men and women.
+And that was that free peoples, free men and women, would be peaceful men and women.

-We took a chance that a democratic Germany would never def never uh attack its neighbors again, that a democratic Japan would would never be a threat to its neighborhood, and look at what Germany and Japan are today.
+We took a chance that a democratic Germany would never attack its neighbors again, that a democratic Japan would never be a threat to its neighborhood.

 They are pillars of international stability.

-Let me let me pick up there.
+Let me pick up there.

-Well, you've had too many jobs.
+Former Secretary of State Condoleezza Rice is, well, you've had too many jobs.

 If I list them, it'll take the whole half hour.